jonschoning/cockatrice-theme-modern/readme.md

 ## Modern Theme for Cockatrice

 Motivating factors behind this theme:
- - Provide a neutral color palate that isn't biased torwards any particular color or lightness.
+ - Provide a neutral color palette that isn't biased torwards any particular color or lightness.
  - Maximize the effect of the cards' colors on the on the battlefield.
    - Light cards should appear lighter than the background
    - Dark cards should appear darker than the background